ReedChristopherFoster/Hello-World/README.md

 This is my sample repository where I am practicing and learning how to use HitHub.
 In this repository I am going to try a few things out with various syntax options.

 # 3. How to Run Program
 There is no program necessary to run for this project.
+In the future I will explain how to run the program and what files need to be available.

 # 4. Files Used
 Here I am going to try to insert a link to TradingView: